raglite/rag-lite-ts/examples/pdf-docs-example/README.md

 # RAG-lite PDF & DOCX Example

-This example demonstrates RAG-lite's support for PDF and DOCX document processing, showing how to ingest and search across multiple document formats.
+This example demonstrates RAG-lite's unified content system with PDF and DOCX document processing, showing both filesystem and memory-based ingestion with format-adaptive content retrieval.

 ## What This Example Does

-This example shows RAG-lite's multi-format document processing:
+This example showcases RAG-lite's enhanced document processing capabilities:

 1. **Create ingestion pipeline** using `new IngestionPipeline()` (simple constructor)
-2. **Ingest PDF and DOCX documents** from the example-docs directory
+2. **Ingest PDF and DOCX documents** from filesystem and memory
 3. **Create search engine** using `new SearchEngine()` (simple constructor)
 4. **Search** across all document formats using semantic queries
+5. **Retrieve content** in different formats (file paths vs base64)
-5. **Display** search results with relevance scores and content snippets
+6. **Display** enhanced search results with content IDs and retrieval options

 ## Sample Documents